Creating the Conditions for Investing in Sustainability

 26 MAY 2022

-In the opening session of Rural Policy Group’s annual conference we examine the structural conditions needed to stimulate investment in sustainable agritech and new farming practices.
+In the opening session of Rural Policy Group’s Sustainable Food & Farming Conference we examine the structural conditions needed to stimulate investment in sustainable agritech and new farming practices.
 We look at how the industry can regain a greater degree of certainty and return to financial stability amid ongoing political and economic concerns.

 Those concerns – both domestic and international – are worsening supply chain fragilities, shortages and price inflation for the food, farming and agribusiness sectors.
 At a time when survival is uppermost in leaders’ minds, we look at how sustainability can contribute to to positive results and why it should not fall off the agenda.